hernanhawryluk/web-renders-showcase/README.md

 ## Description

-A web platform developed from scratch to showcase and promote high-quality architectural renders.
-This project was created as part of my own venture and stands out for its custom design, unique illustrations, and a wide range of features implemented with HTML, CSS, and JavaScript.
-Both the design and the code, along with all its content, were developed by myself.
+A web platform designed from scratch to showcase and promote high-quality architectural renders.
+This project was developed as part of a personal venture and stands out for its fully customized design, original illustrations, and solid technical implementation using HTML, CSS, and JavaScript.
+All visual design, code development, and content were created entirely by me.

 ## Visit the web page